 - Immediately place mix-in toppings onto the batter side facing up; you won’t mix anything, but just sprinkle on top.

 - If needed, gently press the mix-ins into the batter with the back of a spoon.
 This is just to make sure it gets “stuck” to the batter.

-- Follow original directions for cooking and flip when ready.
+- Follow the original directions for cooking and flip when ready.

 - When you flip the pancake, the mix-ins will get cooked into the batter.

-Butter and maple syrup are classic pancake toppings and will taste delicious to top the classic or ultimate pancakes as well as any of the mix-in suggestions above (yes, even the savory bacon + cheddar + chive).
+Butter and maple syrup are classic pancake toppings.
+They will taste delicious to top the classic or ultimate pancakes and any of the mix-in suggestions above (yes, even the savory bacon + cheddar + chive).